mominwaqas15/PneumoNetwork/README.md

 2. Navigate to the project directory: `cd PneumoNet`
 3. Install the required dependencies: `pip install -r requirements.txt`

+## Library Requirements

+To ensure you have the necessary libraries and dependencies installed, you can use the provided `requirements.txt` file.
+Open a terminal and navigate to the project directory.
+Then, run the following command to install the required packages:

+`pip install -r requirements.txt`

 ## Usage

 1. Obtain chest X-ray images for analysis.